 We assess children's work in Mathematics in Early Years and Key Stages 1, 2 and 3 by making informal judgements as we observe them during lessons, and recording these judgements on short term planning.
-Assessment opportunities are identified within our STP and MTP documentation, and evaluations are made by the class teacher at the end of a unit of work in relation to the SCALES level of attainment.
+Assessment opportunities are identified within our STP and MTP documentation, and evaluations are made by the class teacher at the end of a unit of work in relation to the National Curriculum level of attainment, or P-level.
 Throughout the year a cross section is moderated by the NM.

 At Key Stage 4, Year 10 and 11 pupils are streamed according to ability.
-These pupils work to complete AQA Entry Level qualifications, which can be achieved at an appropriate point from Year 10 through to Post 16.
+These pupils work to complete OCR functional skills qualifications, which can be achieved at an appropriate point from Year 10 through to Post 16.
 These qualifications are based around tests which are taken at the end of each year.